 Group update site

-In addition to personal update sites, it is possible for groups of people to share an update site.
+In addition to hosted update sites, it is possible for groups of people to share an update site.

 To create such an update site, post on the Image.sc Forum, or in the imagej Gitter channel, requesting the creation of the site on

 sites.imagej.net, including the desired name of the site, as well as the upload users to be granted upload permission to the group update site.
 An administrator will then create the site skeleton and grant those users upload permission to the new site.